 This article outlines how we are working towards and achieving our founding aims, which in summary are:

 1) To help professionalise and humanise estate agency culture/services, through being an example of excellent practice.

-2) To help meet more people’s housing needs through using the majority of profits for homeless housing and support or reinvestment, so we can increase our impact over the longer term.
+2) To help meet more people’s housing needs through using the majority of surpluses for homeless housing and support or reinvestment, so we can increase our impact over the longer term.

 In the widespread calls for improvements to the estate agency sector, for providing more housing and addressing the increasing levels of homelessness, we saw an opportunity to try and do all three.

 Our impact should be considered in the context of the challenges we’ve faced since launching two years ago: Brexit, Advice Note 14 and now coronavirus and COVID-19.
 We’ve managed to establish ourselves at a time when many agents have gone out of business or scaled back their operations.
 We plan to see out 2020 and go on to achieve what we set out to in the years ahead.

 Headline impact since launching two years ago (up to 31 March 2020):